The ADA imposes higher confidentiality requirements than previous laws and restricts the

 policy, procedures, and practice were developed in accordance with these higher

 Confidential Medical Information

-1. You may be required to provide confidential medical information that allows your
+1. Employees and applicants may be required to provide confidential medical information to

 verify the need

 for, timing of, and length of a medical leave.